ArshadMAM/cidb-ANSISbyGRADE/README.md

 # cidb-ANSISbyGRADE
-Construction Industry Development Board data that has been extracted from SINAR and analysed
+Construction Industry Development Board (CIDB) data that was extracted from SINAR and analysed using python to detect suspicious tender.

 This project was done during the course of my short internship.
 Sadly, there seems to be something wrong with the code written/sent *sigh*